petsc/petsc/src/docs/sphinx_docs/manual/snes.rst

 Nonlinear Preconditioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+The mathematical framework of nonlinear preconditioning is explained in detail in :cite:`BruneKnepleySmithTu15`.
 Nonlinear preconditioning in PETSc involves the use of an inner ``SNES``
 instance to define the step for an outer ``SNES`` instance.
 The inner
 instance may be extracted using